jib1337/writeups_public/VulnHub/VHB_OSCP/README.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Thu Jun  3 04:43:52 2021 -- 1 IP address (1 host up) scanned in 31.16 seconds
 ```
 The machine is linux, running SSH and an Apache Web Server.
-NMap has managed to geet the Wordpress version from one of the scripts.
+Nmap has managed to get the Wordpress version.
 Additionally there is an unknown service running on a high port.

 ### 2. Enumeration
 Go straight to the homepage and read what it has to say.
 Note that the wordpress version is pretty new, and running wpscan confirms that it is fairly well configured with not much of an attack surface.